sdsc/spack/README.md

 circumstances apply.

-- Any Spack instance deployed into production should originate from a deployment branch within the sdsc/spack GitHub repository.
+- Any Spack instance deployed into production should originate from a deployment branch within the sdsc/spack repository.
 - Any change to Spack instance in production should originate as a pull request submitted to